Nottingham Consultancy Challenge

 Collaborative.
 You'll need to form a cohesive team with a small group of strangers and work together to achieve a result in six weeks.
 You’re not on your own though, support to develop skills in communication and conflict resolution is provided on the Challenge.

 Proactive.
-It’s called a Challenge for a reason!
+This experience is designed to be a Challenge.
 You’ll work on a project that’s randomly assigned, so you can't rely on having pre-existing knowledge of a sector.
 Projects are diverse and across many sectors so specific training isn't possible; your group will need to use problem-solving skills to address your client’s needs.

 What could I be doing?